itripathiharsh/Sentiment_Analysis/README.md

 Advanced Sentiment Analysis & Mood Tracker
-This is a full-stack web application that performs sophisticated sentiment analysis to track and analyze emotions from user inputs.
-It uses natural language processing to understand emotional tone and mental state, logging the data to a persistent cloud database for detailed mood tracking and visualization.
+This project is a sophisticated sentiment analysis application designed to track and analyze emotions from text inputs over time.
+It uses natural language processing to understand the underlying sentiment and logs the data for detailed mood tracking and visualization.

 🔴 Live Demo
 You can interact with the live application here: Sentiment Analysis App

+Note: The live demo runs in a temporary environment.
+Data entered there will not be saved permanently.

 📸 Screenshots
 Here’s a sneak peek of the application in action.